 With multiple deadlines approaching, we offer some tips for dealing with stress and some sources of support for those of you who find you can’t shake off that stressed feeling.

-Contact the RNIB Emotional Support Service (ESS) - This is a confidential telephone support service which can support you to identify what you need and the best way to get it as well as one-to-one telephone counseling.
-You can contact ESS through our Helpline (0303 123 9999) and ask to be referred to the Emotional Support Service or you can email us at email@example.com.
+- Contact our Sight Loss Counselling Team - This is a confidential telephone support service which can support you to identify what you need and the best way to get it as well as one-to-one telephone and online counseling.
+You can contact our Sight Loss Counselling Team through our Helpline (0303 123 9999) and ask to be referred or you can email them at email@example.com.

 Panic attacks are also very common around examination time.
 If you are concerned about this or want to know a bit more you can find further information at www.mind.org.uk or visit your university counselling service.